RobMongin/GoldBadgeChallenges/README.md

 In order to progress with the Eleven Fifty program we were assigned a list of challenges and were required to complete three.

-Each challenge is a console application demonstrating proficiency in C#
+Each challenge is a console application demonstrating proficiency in C#, manipulating databases, and object oriented programming.

 # Challenge One: CafeApp